mahita2104/mahita2104/README.md

 I am an ECE-AI undergrad at IGDTUW.
 It’s a unique blend of electronics and AI, making it an exciting and multidisciplinary field.
 I am an inquisitive person with a passion for open source and a drive to create technology that positively impacts people's lives.

 - 🤖🧠 Exploring new realms of machine learning
-- 💻 Enthusiastic about web development technologies
+- 💻 Enthusiastic about web development
 - 🤖🔧 Currently diving deep into robotics and embedded software
 ## 🛠️ Skills